 The new potential questions will test migrants for example on their views about gender equality and religious freedom.
 The new questions will include issues such as violence against women and children, female genital mutilation and forced marriage.

-Also, under the old system, citizenship applications were rejected if the applicant was convicted of a serious offence.
+Also, under the current system, citizenship applications are rejected if the applicant was convicted of a serious offence.
 The government now views this as insufficient.
 The new test will look deeper into the applicant’s history for all offences, including minor ones, which are not acceptable by the standard Australian values, such as welfare abuse.

 Here are some of the “Australian values” questions under consideration:

 “Under what circumstances is it appropriate to prohibit girls from education?”